hacks-guide/Guide_Vita/docs/using-henlo.md

 #### Section II - Installing HENkaku and VitaDeploy

 ::: danger
-If you are on a first generation Vita without a memory card, before reading this section create an internal memory partition by following [Creating an internal memory card](creating-an-internal-memory-card).
+If you are on a first generation Vita without an official memory card, before reading this section create an internal memory partition by following [Creating an internal memory card](creating-an-internal-memory-card).
 Once created, you are free to come back to this part of the guide and follow it **from the start again**.
 :::

-1. Press <Btn btn="confirm" /> on "Install henkaku" to enable homebrew
+1. Press <Btn btn="cross" /> on "Install henkaku" to enable homebrew
-1. Press <Btn btn="confirm" /> on "Install VitaDeploy"
+1. Press <Btn btn="cross" /> on "Install VitaDeploy"
-1. Press <Btn btn="confirm" /> on "Exit"
+1. Press <Btn btn="cross" /> on "Exit"

 #### Section III - Configuring HENkaku